-On May 10 and 11, 2012, the ninth annual Lee County Water Festival was held on the campus of Auburn University.
+On March 14 and 15, 2013, the tenth annual Lee County Water Festival was held on the campus of Auburn University.
 Over 1,500 fourth graders from schools in the Lee County area attended the two-day event.
 The primary purpose of the event is to educate young people on the importance of our water resources and the role each of us plays in conserving our water.
 During the event, students learned about water filtration, aquifers, and the water cycle through hands-on activities such as building an edible aquifer, making a water cycle bracelet, and building a mini-filtration unit.
-Volunteers from the City of Auburn, the Auburn Water Works Board, the City of Opelika, and other local groups helped make last year's event a huge success.
-The Auburn Water Works Board also helped to sponsor the 2012 Water Festival by providing a monetary donation in the amount of \$3,000.
-Planning is currently underway for the 2013 Water currently underway for the 2013 Water Festival to be held at Auburn University on March 14 and 15, 2013.
+Volunteers from the City of Auburn, the Auburn Water Works Board, the City of Opelika, and other local groups helped make this past year's event a huge success.
+The Auburn Water Works Board also helped to sponsor the 2013 Water Festival by providing a monetary donation in the amount of \$3,000.
+Planning is currently underway for the 2014 Water Festival to be held at Auburn University in May 2014.